Strath: Toponymy

+Sign for Stranorlar with Irish name Srath an Urláir, 'strath of the [valley] floor'.

 It occurs in numerous place names within Scotland including Strathmore, Strathspey and Strathclyde.
 Abroad, many places with Scottish heritage also use the prefix, including Strath-Taieri in New Zealand; Strathalbyn in South Australia, Strathfield, a suburb of Sydney, Australia; Strathewen, Victoria, Australia; Strathpine, a suburb of Brisbane, Australia; and various places in Canada: Strathmore, Alberta; Strathcona; Strathroy, Ontario; and Strathburn, Ontario.

+In Ireland, the same term is Anglicised as srah, stra-, strath or straw, as in Ardstraw, Stranorlar, Strathfoyle, Strabane.

 It also occurs in the names of five P&O liners, four of which, the Strathaird, the Strathnaver, the Stratheden and the Strathmore, carried thousands of migrants to Australia between the 1950s and the 1960s.
 The ships acted as troop carriers during World War II and the fifth ship, the Strathallan, sank in the Mediterranean Sea in 1942 taking troops to the landings in North Africa.

 The word is related to Welsh Ystrad, as in Strat Clut, the Old Welsh name for the Kingdom of Strathclyde.

 In Keith there is a distillery producing the Strathisla whisky.
 It is a single malt whisky that is also an ingredient to the blend Chivas Regal.